rush300/obsidian-notes/Test main/API/Hacking APIs notes.md

 > [!IMPORTANT]- Security Misconfigurations
 > Security misconfigurations include all the mistakes developers could make within the supporting security configurations of an API.
 If a security misconfiguration is severe enough, it can lead to sensitive information exposure or a complete system takeover.
 For example, if the API’s supporting security configuration reveals an unpatched vulnerability, there is a chance that an attacker could leverage a published exploit to easily “pwn” the API and its system.

+> [!IMPORTANT]- Injection
+> Injection flaws exist when a request is passed to the API’s supporting infrastructure and the API provider doesn’t filter the input to remove unwanted characters (a process known as input sanitization).
+As a result, the infrastructure might treat data from the request as code and run it.
+When this sort of flaw is present, you’ll be able to conduct injection attacks such as SQL injection, NoSQL injection, and system command injection.

+> [!IMPORTANT]- Improper Assets Management
+> Improper assets management takes place when an organization exposes APIs that are either retired or still in development.
+As with any software, old API versions are more likely to contain vulnerabilities because they are no longer being patched and upgraded.
+Likewise, APIs that are still being developed are typically not as secure as their production API counterparts.

+> [!IMPORTANT]- Business Logic Vulnerabilities
+> Business logic vulnerabilities (also known as business logic flaws, or BLFs) are intended features of an application that attackers can use maliciously.
+For example, if an API has an upload feature that doesn’t validate encoded payloads, a user could upload any file as long as it was encoded.
+This would allow end users to upload and execute arbitrary code, including malicious payloads.